shieldgenerator7/Ersatzica/World/MagicItems.md

 The boots negate sound coming from the wearer.
 The point of origin for this effect comes from the wearer, not the boots.
 The wearer has an aura around them that negates sound.
 Things they wear, and things in their pockets, and things they’re holding don’t make sound.
 If they’re holding a bag of coins, or have the coins in their pocket, the coins won’t make sound, even though they aren’t directly touching the coins.

 The boots only block outgoing sound, not incoming sound.
 This means that the wearer can still hear noises around them.
+In fact, the boots amplify sound coming from outside for the wearer, giving them enhanced hearing.

 In addition to sound negation, the boots negate fall damage, which is what they were originally designed to do.